jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------------
 * CR2 changing to District at VIC in 39-41m at 6tph
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 44-50m at 4tph (+7m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 45-50m at 4tph (+8m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 48-52m at 4tph (+10m)

 From Kingston to Farringdon (16m better)